The Dramatics: Career

-Their members at this time were Ron Banks (who died of a heart attack on March 4, 2010, at the age of 58), William "Wee Gee" Howard (who died of a heart attack on February 22, 2000, at the age of 49), Elbert Wilkins (who died of a heart attack on December 13, 1992, at the age of 45), Willie Ford (who died May 28, 2019, at the age of 68), and Larry Demps.
+Their members at this time were Ron Banks, William "Wee Gee" Howard, Elbert Wilkins, Willie Ford, and Larry Demps.
 These five members are often thought of as the original Dramatics, though it is more accurate to call them "the Classic Five", as only Ron Banks, Larry Demps and Elbert Wilkins were part of the original line-up.
-This quartet are the five singers that the general public first got to know as the Dramatics.
+This quintet are the five singers that the general public first got to know as The Dramatics.

-Shortly after the success of their first album, Howard and Wilkins left the group, and formed their own version of The Dramatics, recording the single "No Rebate On Love" on Mainstream Records.
+Shortly after the success of their first album, Howard and Wilkins left the group, and formed their own version of the Dramatics, recording the single "No Rebate On Love" on Mainstream Records.
 They were replaced by Larry James "L.J."
 Reynolds and Leonard "Lenny" Mayes (who died of lung cancer on November 8, 2004, at the age of 53).
 At the urging of Don Davis and Stax Records, the original group changed its billing to "Ron Banks and the Dramatics".
 These two groups toured the concert circuit for four years before Banks' group won a court battle, when they bought Howard and Wilkins out and gained full access to the name.
 Howard and Wilkins were forced to change the name of their group to "A Dramatic Experience".
 Banks, Demps and Ford then had the trademark rights to the name, and then extended that right to Mayes and Reynolds.

 Through the 1970s, the group continued to have successful songs, including the Top 10 Pop, number 1 R&B hit, "In the Rain" in 1972, "Hey You!
 Get Off My Mountain" (number 5 R&B), "Me and Mrs Jones" (number 4 R&B), originally recorded by Billy Paul three years earlier, "Be My Girl" (number 3 R&B), and "Shake It Well" (number 4 R&B).
 "In the Rain" also reached number 5 on the Hot 100 pop chart and was their second million-seller.